charlesbaynham/icl_experiments/readme.md

 6. Unit tests are enabled and highly recommended.
 Testing code that interacts with the ARTIQ kernel is still nigh-on impossible (though speak to Riverlane if you're interested in their early-access realtime simulator), but testing other utility functions is done via `pytest`.

 7. Linting checks, documentation building and unit tests will be run automatically using Gitlab CI.

+8. __(Not implemented yet)__ _ARTIQ experiments are importable with absolute paths.
+Our ARTIQ fork includes an early merge of https://github.com/m-labs/artiq/pull/1805, enabling import of "experiments" folder in this repository, e.g. `from experiments.mot import Load2DMot`.
+This makes your code more explicit and allows IDEs to provide code suggestions automatically.
+It has the unfortunate downside of making all experiments appear under an "experiments" top-level entry.
+If you agree with me that this is annoying, consider helping me argue the case in https://github.com/m-labs/artiq/issues/1543._